-- 2. In this example, we will start by increasing condom use across all subgroups by 10%.
-Be sure to check the box to the left of "By what percent should condom use be increased?"
-Then, enter 0.10 into the box for "Across all subgroups."
-Click "Proceed to Results." - 3.
-On the Results worksheet, click "Calculate Comparison Model."
+- 1. On the Interventions worksheet, you have the option to decrease the frequency of sex acts, increase the condom use, and/or introduce delays in the age at which some adolescents initiate sexual activity.
+You may make these changes equally across all subgroups or differentially within each subgroup. - 2.
+In this example, we will start by increasing condom use across all subgroups by 10%.
+Be sure to check the box to the left of By what percent should condom use be increased?
+Then, enter 0.10 into the box for Across all subgroups.
+Click Proceed to Results. - 3.
+On the Results worksheet, click Calculate Comparison Model.
 You will be prompted to add a name for this model.
-Enter "10% increase in condom use."
+Enter 10% increase in condom use.
 Click OK.
 This data will display under the baseline model results.
 This comparison model will display the incident number and percent of in-school cases averted from the baseline model.
-You should also see that there are now 586 incident cases of gonorrhea expected in the next year among 13-15-year-old MSM in high school in the US, and that an expected 83 incident cases would be averted in this group using this intervention.
+You should also see that there are now 26,070 incident cases of chlamydia expected in the next year among 16-17-year-old FSM in high school in the United States, and that an expected 3,891 incident cases would be averted in this group using this intervention.
+Costs averted for this STI and age and population group alone would total \$489,788.
+Costs averted across all STIs and adolescents in school would be over \$25 million.